cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 The LPL's policy is their main policy.
 Both approaches reflect the libraries' unique missions and communities.

-> **Actionable Step**: If your library lacks a CDP, start by identifying collection gaps and collaborate with colleagues to create
+> **Actionable Step**: If your library lacks a CDP, start by identifying collection gaps and
-> a vision for your collection.
+> collaborate with colleagues to create a vision for your collection.
 > Draft a simple version and seek feedback for continuous improvement.

 ## Conclusion

-This section addressed the complexities of collection development for electronic resources, the impact of format on workflows and organizational hierarchies, the role of OERs in libraries, and the critical importance of collection development policies for e-resources.
+This section addresses the complexities of collection development for electronic resources, the impact of format on workflows and organizational hierarchies, the role of OERs in libraries, and the critical importance of collection development policies for e-resources.